NarekHayrapetyan68/ToDoApp/README.md

 ToDo App is a Web application built by using Flask and JavaScript, designed to help users manage tasks, organize their daily activities, and track progress.

 ## Features
-- Create, read, update, and delete tasks
+- User registration and login via a web form
+- Secure authentication using JWT tokens
+- Task creation, editing, and deletion through a graphical interface
-- Assign priority levels to tasks (low, medium, high)
+- Task priority management (low, medium, high)
-- Store and retrieve tasks from a database
+- Database storage and retrieval of tasks
-- Handle CORS for cross-origin requests
+- Responsive design for seamless use on different devices

 ## Technologies Used
 ### Backend